hmtabernero/SteParSyn/README.md

 You need to install the following python packages to run SteParSyn (e.g. using pip):

-astropy
-emcee
-extinction
-matplotlib
 numpy
 scipy
 matplotlib
+astropy
+extinction
 emcee
+tqdm
 celerite
-extinction
+george
 pygtc
-tqdm
-george

 The repository contains the following programs: